ErlingSigurdson/Drv7SegQ595/README.md

 (although in some realistic cases the IC may endure it).
 Switching devices themselves may be either N-type (active-high) or P-type (active-low).

-Since the logical level required to turn on a position depends on the circuit, this library's API provide parameters to handle any variant as long as all character positions are wired consistently (get turn on with the same logical level).

 ## Multiplexing